Lillyputienne/Lillyputienne/README.md

 <div>
   <h2 align="left">Introduction</h2>
-  :wave: Hello, my name is Lilly.
+  👋 Hello, my name is Lilly.
 I am a bioinformatician learning data analysis and artificial intelligence.
 I am currently working as a data analyst in a company using IA
   <br>

   <h2 align="left">Languages used</h2>